Friday, 30 June 2023

 These colourful hanging balconies were built to relieve the starkness of the fortified city

-I love the sign for Wifi above to old telephone booth
+I love the sign for Wifi above the old telephone booth

-Many Clubs or bars had we booths in the entrance where lottery tickets are sold
+Many Clubs or bars had wee booths in the entrance where lottery tickets are sold

-The philharmonic society was old but quite grand
+The Philharmonic Society club was old but quite grand

 The very British Wembley Store